 We self-generated 313GWh or over 23% of our own electricity needs during 2019/20.
 As well as reducing our greenhouse gas emissions and having a positive impact on the environment, self-generating our own electricity makes even better use of valuable resources and reduces our electricity costs.
 During 2019/20, we produced the equivalent of £37 million in electricity from sludge.

 The impacts of climate change are already being felt by our business.
 In simple terms climate change is a long-term shift in the frequency and intensity of extreme weather.
-Over the past few years alone, climate change is likely to have contributed to several extreme weather events which have all significantly affected our ability to deliver our service to our customers, including:
+Over the past few years alone, climate change is likely to have contributed to several extreme weather events.
+These have all affected our ability to deliver our service to our customers, including:

-It’s widely accepted that climate change is a serious issue and a major challenge to society, however, it is almost impossible to predict the full extent and precise timing of its impacts.
+It’s widely accepted that climate change is a serious issue and a major challenge to society.
+However, it's almost impossible to predict the full extent and precise timing of its impacts.
 This makes planning for issues extremely challenging to ensure we continue to provide the essential water and wastewater services to 15 million customers from nearly 7000 operating sites.

-We have management and business continuity plans to deal with severe weather events that can damage the integrity of our infrastructure.
-We monitor short- and long-term weather conditions so we can manage and respond to conditions for the benefit of customers including:
+We have management and business continuity plans to deal with severe weather events that can damage our infrastructure.
+We monitor short- and long-term weather conditions so we can manage and respond to conditions including:

 Preparing for how extreme weather, such as low or excess rainfall, could impact the resilience of our water and wastewater assets that our customers rely on;

-During 2020 we will be working on our regular update to Government on our understanding and preparedness for the impacts of climate change under the 2008 Climate Change Act following on from our 2016 report.
+During 2020 we'll be working on our regular update to Government on our understanding and preparedness for the impacts of climate change under the 2008 Climate Change Act following on from our 2016 report.

-Through a review of the potential impacts of climate change on the business, we identified that our key issues are still broadly associated with either too much, too little or the wrong sort of water.
-This challenge is reflected in performance commitments which were agreed with our regulator, Ofwat, and were included in our business planning period which ended in 2020.
+We've reviewed the potential impacts of climate change on the business.
+We found that our key issues are still broadly related to either too much, too little or the wrong sort of water.
+This challenge is reflected in performance commitments which were agreed with our regulator, Ofwat.
+These were included in our business planning period which ended in 2020.
 Our performance on these metrics can be seen in our 2019/20 Annual Report (see page 52).